2007–08 United States network television schedule (daytime)

 The 2007–08 daytime network television schedule for the five major English-language commercial broadcast networks in the United States covers the weekday daytime hours from September 2007 to August 2008.
 The schedule is followed by a list per network of returning series, and any series canceled after the 2006–07 season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, PBS Kids – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
-Also not included are stations affiliated with MyNetworkTV, as it has never offered a daytime network schedule or aired network news, and Ion Television, as its schedule is composed mainly of paid programming and syndicated reruns.
+Also not included are stations affiliated with The CW Plus and MyNetworkTV, as they have never offered a daytime network schedule or aired network news, and Ion Television, as its schedule is composed mainly of programming from its Qubo block and syndicated reruns.